-Given the absence of clear evidence on the efficacy of antiviral drugs, and the lack of wellestablished international recommendations on their use, the choice to treat should be based in every case on an individual evaluation of the risk/benefit ratio.
+Given the absence of clear evidence on the efficacy of antiviral drugs, and the lack of wellestablished international recommendations on their use, the choice to treat should be based in every case on an individual evaluation of the risk/benefit ratio, depending on drug availability and on risk of additive toxicity/interaction with other treatments the patient is taking.
 If possible, participation to clinical research should be encouraged.
 If participation to clinical research is not possible, the following elements could be considered: